God is our Guide Number 1 site for helping reverse diseases on Planet Earth

 Plasmapheresis, which involves filtering blood to remove antibodies, is occasionally helpful when other treatments fail.
 When red blood cell destruction is severe, blood transfusions are sometimes needed, but they do not treat the cause of the anemia and provide only temporary relief.

-Role of intravenous immunoglobulin G in autoimmune hematologic disorders.
+Continue to Role of intravenous immunoglobulin G in autoimmune hematologic disorders.